adapted by Patrick Barlow

 Caitie Grady grew up right here in Coronado, and is pleased as punch to be a staff member at Lamb's, and has performed in over 20 of our productions in the past 4 years!
 LPT favorites include: Twelfth Night, Quilters, Fiddler on the Roof, Wit, Mixtape, Around the World in 80 Days, Joe vs the Volcano, The Servant of Two Masters, The Book of the Dun Cow, The Glory Man, Festival of Christmas: Catch a Falling Star, Festival of Christmas: Spirit of Christmas Present, An American Christmas ’10 and ‘12.
 Elsewhere: Side by Side by Sondheim (Cygnet Theatre Company), Death of a Late Summer Songbird (Cygnet, Intrepid, and Diversionary readings), Emancipated (reading - The Old Globe); Voices of Ireland (Write Out Loud); A Day in the Life (Playwrights Project); The Children's Hour (Carlsbad Playreaders); Working (Metro Stage Company, Boston); The Eight: Reindeer Monologues (6th @ Penn).
 Caitie received her BFA from The Boston Conservatory.

-Costume design credits include: Lamb's Player's world premier of Mixtape, Hip Pocket for LPT's educational outreach touring show, Trying, and See How They Run, and The 39 Steps and co-costume design of The Foreigner with Juliet Czoka.
+Costume design credits for Lamb's Player's Theatre include: Mixtape, Hip Pocket for LPT's educational outreach touring show, Trying, See How They Run, and The 39 Steps and co-costume design of The Foreigner with Juliet Czoka.
 Costume design credits at other venues include: All This and Moonlight, and An Inspector Calls at Scripps Ranch Theater, Old Wicked Songs and Talley's Folly at North Coast Rep, and Side Man for Bang!
 Productions.
 Jemima has worked at Lamb's for over 7 years in the costume department as a cutter/pattern maker, seamstress, and assistant to Jeanne Reith, she has also worked backstage as Assistant Stage Manager on Boomers and Godspell.
-Jemima has showcased her designs at local San Diego fashion venues, has been featured in 944 magazine, and The Social Diary.
-She would like to thank her wonderful husband Jeff and their daughter Amelia for all their love and support.
+She been featured in 944 magazine, The Social Diary, and ArtPulse TV.
+Jemima would like to thank her wonderful husband Jeff and their daughters Amelia & Charlotte for all their love and support.

 Deborah Gilmour Smyth